zingaya/zbx_linux_security_compliance/README.md

 - For logging, the **"Linux - Security and compliance - ansible log"** template can be added to the host running this script (typically a jump server) to trap logs sent via Zabbix sender.
 - When generating the Ansible inventory using the Zabbix API, any host that only has `127.0.0.1` as its interface will be ignored.
 - When quering Zabbix API, it will get the `templatedid` from **Linux - Security and compliance**.
 Don't change the name of the template.
+- Ensure API user has correct permissions to read hosts and templates.

 ## Files included